remix-run/remix/examples/file-and-cloudinary-upload/README.md

-# upload file and images
+# Upload images too cloudinary

-This is a simple example of using the remix buildin [uploadHandler](https://remix.run/docs/en/v1/api/remix#uploadhandler) and Form with multipart data to upload an image file and display it, it also show a simple(though not efficient way) of integrate with cloudinary without writing custom handler.
+This is a simple example of using the remix buildin [uploadHandler](https://remix.run/docs/en/v1/api/remix#uploadhandler) and Form with multipart data to upload a file with the built-in local uploader and upload an image file to cloudinary with a custom uploader and display it.

-the relevent files are:
+The relevent files are:

 ```
 ├── app